sk8asd123/command_line/README.md

-common Linux command lines.
+common Linux command line operations.
 A presentation I gave to the office.